meshery/meshery/docs/pages/concepts/logical/relationships.md

 language: en
 list: include
 redirect_from:
   - concepts/relationships
 ---

-[Relationships](https://github.com/meshery/meshery/tree/master/server/meshmodel/relationships) define the nature of interaction between interconnected components in Meshery.
+Relationships define the nature of interaction between interconnected components in Meshery.
 They represent various types of connections and dependencies between components no matter the genealogy of the relationship such as parent, siblings, binding.
 Relationships have selectors, metadata, and optional parameters.

 {% include/alert.html type="info" title="Contributing a new Relationship" content="<a href='https://docs.meshery.io/project/contributing/contributing-models#contribute-to-meshmodel-relationships'>contributing to relationships</a>" %}

 ## Semantic and Non-Semantic Relationships

-Shapes (all styles) convertable to Components
+### Semantic Relationships

+Semantic relationships are those that are meaningful in the context of the application or infrastructure.
+For example, a `Service` in Kubernetes is semantically related to a `Deployment` or a `Pod`.
+These relationships are meaningful and are managed by Meshery.

+_[TODO: a visual example is needed here]_

+### Non-Semantic Relationships

+Non-semantic relationships are those that are meaningful to you as a user and your mental representation of your infrastructure and applications, but are not meaningful in terms of how Meshery evaluates the design or manages these relationships and their associated components.
+Non-sematic relationships are ignored by Meshery's lifecycle management engine.
+For example, a `Rectangle` shape that encloses other components (has a parent relationship with other child components) is not semantically meaningful to the way in which Meshery manages these resources.
+While the `Rectangle` shape might have a parent-child relationship with any number of Meshery-managed components, such a relationship does not implicate any management that Meshery might perform; they are not managed by Meshery.

+_[TODO: a visual example is needed here]_

+#### Identifiying Non-Semantic Relationships

-The `isAnnotation` attribute of a Component determines whether the give Component reflects an infrastructure concern - is sematically meaningful, and whose lifecycle is managed by Meshery.
+The `isAnnotation` attribute of a Relationship or Component determines whether the given Relationship or Component represents a management concern for Meshery; whether the given Relationship or Component is sematically meaningful, and whose lifecycle is managed by Meshery.

 ## Core Constructs of Relationships